Mulletware/redux-astroglide/README.md

 &nbsp;

-You can also create the slice using [the same API specified by RTK](https://redux-toolkit.js.org/usage/usage-with-typescript#createslice).
+Alternatively, you can create the slice using [the same API specified by RTK](https://redux-toolkit.js.org/usage/usage-with-typescript#createslice).

 ```jsx
 const slice = createSlice({